Maurus Caruana: Bishop

 In December 1914, Caruana was sent to Brazil on a preaching mission.
 He decided to spend time with his family back in Malta on the way.
 While there, he was summoned to Rome the following month where he learned that Pope Benedict XV had named him the Bishop of Malta.
-He was consecrated at the Basilica of Santa Maria in Trastevere by the Secretary of State of the Holy See, Cardinal Rafael Merry del Val on February 10 of the same year.
+He was consecrated at the Basilica of Santa Maria in Trastevere by the Secretary of State of the Holy See, Cardinal Rafael Merry del Val on 10 February that year.
 The day was of significance, as it is celebrated in Malta as the Feast of St. Paul's shipwreck there and by Benedictines as the Feast of St. Scholastica, the sister of St. Benedict.
 He was also honored with being appointed a Knight Grand Cross of the Sovereign Military Order of Malta.

 The population of Malta received its new bishop with huge enthusiasm and he received a large donation from the public to commemorate the occasion, which he promptly turned to purchasing bread for the poor and for the upkeep of the seminary of the diocese.
 He became the first Maltese to be created a Knight Commander of the Order of the British Empire in 1918, shortly after the Order had been established by King George V.

-On March 29, 1928, Monsignor Caruana was granted the personal title of archbishop by Pope Pius XI, as the Titular See of Rhodes, which the Bishops of Malta had held concurrently since 1797, had been restored as a functioning diocese.
+On 29 March 1928 Monsignor Caruana was granted the personal title of archbishop by Pope Pius XI, as the Titular See of Rhodes, which the Bishops of Malta had held concurrently since 1797, had been restored as a functioning diocese.

-According to “Pope Grants Plenary Indulgence in Air Raids,” Advocate (Australia), January 7, 1943, a newspaper article accessible on the National Library of Australia Archives website.
-Archbishop Caruana, broadcasting to the Maltese on December 26, 1942 exhorted them to make an all-out effort for victory against the Axis powers.
-He is quoted as having said.
-“There is no other alternative for all right-thinking men faced with the evidence of the inherent barbarity of the enemy, his anti-Christian temper, his persecution of religion, his contempt for the laws of civilization and his savage extermination of the Jews.”
+Death

-Caruana died during World War II, after he had led the island through the Siege of Malta by the Nazi Luftwaffe.
-He is buried in St Gregory The Great Parish Church, Sliema, Malta.
+Caruana died during World War II, after he had led the island through the Siege of Malta by the Nazi Luftwaffe, and Italian Air Force.
+He is buried in St Gregory, The Great Parish Church in Sliema, Malta.